Green Mountain Energy

 Company Overview

-The uncomfortable fact: NRG Energy bought them in 2010.
-Same corporate parent as Reliant.
-So your monthly payment goes to a Fortune 500 company that also sells conventional electricity at premium prices.
-But here’s the difference—Green Mountain actually sources from wind and solar generation, not just paper certificates.
+NRG Energy [NYSE: NRG] bought Green Mountain in 2010—same parent company as Reliant.
+So yes, your monthly payment goes to a Fortune 500 corporation that also profits from conventional electricity.
+But Green Mountain operates differently: they source from actual wind and solar farms, not just paper certificates.

 The Green Energy Difference